-B. Vocal behaviour
+B. Vocal Behaviour

-Vocal behaviour concerns linguistic and paralinguistic information that may not be strictly related with the semantic meaning.
-Nonverbal vocal cues are valuable as they are 'honest' signals [20], [21], difficult to fake and revealing about socially relevant information.
-Low level speech features like spectral cues and prosody can be used to infer different signals from speech, such as motivation, empathy and dominance [22].
-In [23], prosody is used to predict personality traits attributed to speakers.
-The authors used the well-known Big Five personality model to assess extraversion, agreeableness, conscientiousness, neuroticism and openness [24], and obtained 63 - 79% recognition rate.
+Vocal behaviour concerns every aspect of speech except words (pauses, fillers, vocalizations, etc.).
+Nonverbal vocal cues are valuable as they are 'honest' signals [19], [20], difficult to fake and revealing about socially relevant information.
+Low level speech features like spectral cues and prosody can be used to infer different signals from speech, such as motivation, empathy and dominance [21].
+In [22], prosody is used to predict personality traits attributed to speakers.
+The authors used the well-known Big Five personality model to assess extraversion, agreeableness, conscientiousness, neuroticism and openness [23], and obtained 63-79% recognition rate.

-In [25] the authors propose a low-level speech feature that takes into account turn-taking behavior by modeling the length and transitions of speech and silence fragments in dyadic interactions.
+In [24] the authors propose a low-level speech feature that takes into account turn-taking behavior by modeling the length and transitions of speech and silence fragments in dyadic interactions.
 Probabilistic modeling based on this simple feature can be used to determine the roles assumed by interacting people in a meeting scenario.
-The work in [26] addresses the problem of discovering nonverbal patterns in a group via probabilistic topic models, and classify group dynamics and leadership within a group.
+The work in [25] addresses the problem of discovering nonverbal patterns in a group via probabilistic topic models, and classify group dynamics and leadership within a group.

-In [27], 36 statistical functionals are applied to low-level acoustic feature descriptor contours for turn-based emotion analysis.
+In [26], 36 statistical functionals are applied to low-level acoustic feature descriptor contours for turn-based emotion analysis.
 The authors use a Long Short-Term Memory Recurrent Neural Network (LSTM-RNN) approach for producing valence-arousal classification frame-by-frame.
 They also propose fusing the acoustic features with linguistic features (spotted keywords), which slightly improves results obtained with only acoustic features.